TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCEvent.md

 ```

 ### -SearchTermAnd
-TermConjunction represents a conjunction (and/or)NOTE: the validator limits what the operator can be, not the objectfor future-proof-nessand a list of sub-values
+TermConjunction represents a conjunction (and/or)NOTE: the validator limits what the operator can be, not the object for future-proof-ness and a list of sub-values

 ```yaml
 Type: System.Collections.Hashtable